 Root Maggots and Control

 As with many other pests, prevention of root maggots is much better than controlling root maggots.
 Make sure to regularly rotate crops that can be affected by root maggots, especially in beds where you have had problems with them in the past.
-Removed dead vegetation from the garden each fall and also make sure to destroy (not compost) any plants that were infested with root maggots.
+Remove dead vegetation from the garden each fall and make sure to destroy (not compost) any plants that were infested with root maggots.